mit-wu-lab/learning-to-configure-separators/README.md

 ```
 pip install -r requirements.txt
 ```
-Beside the listed python packages we also use a custom version of the [SCIP](https://www.scipopt.org) solver (v7.0.2) and the [PySCIPOpt](https://github.com/scipopt/PySCIPOpt) interface (v3.3.0), kindly provided by the authors of [1], that allows activating and deactivating separators at intermediate separation rounds during each solve (see Appendix A.6.3 for details).
+Beside the listed python packages, we also use a custom version of the [SCIP](https://www.scipopt.org) solver (v7.0.2) and the [PySCIPOpt](https://github.com/scipopt/PySCIPOpt) interface (v3.3.0), kindly provided by the authors of [1], that allows activating and deactivating separators at intermediate separation rounds during each solve (see Appendix A.6.3 for details).
 We are informed that the authors of [1] will make the code publicly available soon.
 The SCIP and PySCIPOpt plug-in follows a similar design to the one found at https://github.com/avrech/learning2cut, which is publicly available.

 > [1] Paulus, Max B., et al. "Learning to cut by looking ahead: Cutting plane selection via imitation learning."
 International conference on machine learning.
 PMLR, 2022.